SoftHu/tos_avg/En/heart_4_6_2_1to5.md

 1766407849773596 -->1766407866238493{ }
 1766407866238493 -->|Whatever's in these ruins belongs to my ancestors.|1766407883205154[<b>Speaker 👉 Anji:</b>

-I'm not sure we agree with you there…] 1766407866238493 -->|How many of you are there?|1766407896734243[<b>Speaker 👉 Anji:</b>
+I'm not sure we agree with you there...]
+1766407866238493 -->|How many of you are there?|1766407896734243[<b>Speaker 👉 Anji:</b>

-Enough…]
+Enough...]
 1766407883205154 -->1766408606056206[<b>Speaker 👉 Anji:</b>

 ...better explore quickly.